-Unit 8: Determination of Income and Employment
+Unit 7: Determination of Income and Employment

 Aggregate demand and its components.
 Propensity to consume and propensity to save (average and marginal).

-Short-run fixed price in product market, equilibrium output; investment or output multiplier and the multiplier mechanism.
+Short-run equilibrium output; investment multiplier and its mechanism.
 Meaning of full employment and involuntary unemployment.

-Problems of excess demand and deficient demand; measures to correct them - change in government spending, availability of credit.
+Problems of excess demand and deficient demand; measures to correct them -changes in government spending, taxes and money supply.

-Unit 9: Government Budget and the Economy
+Unit 8: Government Budget and the Economy

 Government budget - meaning, objectives and components.

-Classification of receipts - revenue receipt and capital receipt; classification of expenditure - revenue expenditure and capital expenditure.
+Classification of receipts - revenue receipts and capital receipts; Classification of expenditure - revenue expenditure and capital expenditure.
+Balanced, Surplus and Deficit Budget - measures of government deficit.